-As Maine Department Of Education states, Maine law 20-A M.S.R. Â§ 4701-B requires school administrative units to screen students in kindergarten through second grade who have difficulty in these areas: A. Phonological and phonemic awareness; B. Sound-symbol recognition; C. Alphabet knowledge; D. Decoding skills; E. Rapid naming skills; and F. Encoding skills.
+As Maine Department Of Education states, Maine law 20-A M.S.R. § 4701-B indicates that school administrative units shall screen students in kindergarten through second grade who have difficulty in these areas: A. Phonological and phonemic awareness; B. Sound-symbol recognition; C. Alphabet knowledge; D. Decoding skills; E. Rapid naming skills; and F. Encoding skills.
 However, the Maine Department of Education recommends universal screening for all students in kindergarten through second grade.

 State Recognized Screeners